 Honors Core Curriculum Requirements

-Students who are accepted into the Honors College after completing university course work at UH or another institution are not necessarily bound by the following requirements.
+Below are the Honors requirements for incoming freshmen.
 Through individual advising consultations, Honors College academic advisors will assist students in determining the best options to satisfy Honors core curriculum requirements.

 University Honors Requirements: